duthied/Free-Friendika/doc/themes.md

 The current default theme is [duepunto zero](https://github.com/friendica/friendica/tree/master/view/theme/duepuntozero) but there are numerous others.
 Have a look at [friendica-themes.com](http://friendica-themes.com) for an overview of the existing themes.
 In case none of them suits your needs, there are several ways to change a theme.
+If you need help theming, there is a forum @[ftdevs@friendica.eu](https://friendica.eu/profile/ftdevs) where you can ask theme specific questions and present your themes.

+So, how to work on the UI of friendica.

-You can either directly work on an existing theme.
+You can either directly edit an existing theme.
 But you might loose your changes when the theme is updated by the friendica team.

 If you are almost happy with an existing theme, the easiest way to cover your needs is to create a new theme, inheritating most of the properties of the parent theme and change just minor stuff.
-The beloow for a more detailed description of theme heritage.
+The below for a more detailed description of theme heritage.

 Some themes also allow users to select *variants* of the theme.
 Those theme variants most often contain an additional [CSS](https://en.wikipedia.org/wiki/CSS) file to override some styling of the default theme values.